-Amy brings nine years of experience in the mental health field to her practice, working with adolescents and young adults from many different backgrounds.
+Amy brings a decade of experience in the mental health field to her practice, working with adolescents and young adults from many different backgrounds.
 Her primary areas of therapy include mood disorders, adjustment disorders, interpersonal concerns, and sexuality issues.

 Amy returned to graduate school after working in foster care in New York City.
 After receiving her Master’s in social work, she provided individual and group counseling to adolescents and young adults, who were struggling with depression, anxiety, relationship issues, eating disorders and life transitions.

 At Newberg Counseling & Wellness, Amy sees clients aged 14 to young adults.
 Her approach is client-centered therapy.
 She uses cognitive behavioral and brief solution treatment techniques as well as psycho-education.
 Her style is non-judgmental, supportive and warm, with an aim towards discussions and working collaboratively on treatment goals.
 She believes that everyone has their own set of strengths and a therapist can help identify and develop those skills.

 Amy enjoys reading and writing, going on walks, and stretching while watching YouTube music videos.
 She lives with her husband and their two Generation Z children.

 Check out Amy’s blog post about her work with teens!

 “I’ll make the most of it, I’m an extraordinary machine.” -lyrics by Fiona Apple

 MSW, School of Social Work, New York University